Targeted Upregulation of PKD1/PKD2 with Programmable PPR Proteins: A Versatile Approach for Addressing Haploinsufficiency

 Reprogramming Translation: The PPR-eIF4G System

-To boost PKD1 and PKD2 protein production, I engineered synthetic Pentatricopeptide Repeat (PPR) proteins—modular RNA-binding proteins capable of recognizing specific mRNA sequences.
-By fusing these PPRs to eIF4G, a key translation-promoting factor, I designed hybrid proteins that could both remove inhibitory barriers and stimulate translation.
+To boost PKD1 and PKD2 protein production, I engineered synthetic Pentatricopeptide Repeat (PPR) proteins, they are modular RNA-binding proteins capable of recognizing specific mRNA sequences.
+By fusing these PPRs to eIF4G, a key translation-promoting factor, I designed hybrid proteins that could both block inhibitory sequences and enhance translational efficiency.

 This system works through two coordinated actions:

-Enhancing efficiency — recruiting ribosome machinery directly to PKD mRNAs, accelerating the production of Polycystin proteins.
+2. Enhancing translation efficiency — recruiting ribosome machinery directly to PKD mRNAs, accelerating the production of Polycystin proteins.

 This design not only demonstrated the precision of RNA-level control but also showed how synthetic biology tools can repurpose natural mechanisms for therapeutic goals.